 The influential street artist has been a consistent presence in national and international art scenes since the 1990s.
-Fairey's work has become widely known since the 2008 US presidential election for his Barack Obama “Hope” and Inauguration poster that hangs at the National Portrait Gallery in Washington DC.
-He is also known for his activist artwork and graphic design and is the founder of the “OBEY” clothing brand.
+Fairey's work and practice has become widely known since his 2008 “Hope” portrait of then-presidential candidate Barack Obama, which now hangs at the National Portrait Gallery in Washington, D.C.
+He is also known for his activist artwork and graphic design and is the founder of the OBEY clothing brand. https://obeygiant.com/

-Fairey has strong ties to Rock Hill.
-Both of Shepard’s grandparents are from Rock Hill.
-Not only was one grandfather, Dr. Charles Davis, the sixth President of Winthrop University, his other grandfather was one of Rock Hill’s most prominent surgeons for nearly 40 years.
-He still has family members that reside in Rock Hill.
+Fairey has strong ties to Rock Hill, with both sets of grandparents from Rock Hill.
+One grandfather served as the sixth President of Winthrop University, while his other grandfather was one of Rock Hill’s most prominent surgeons for nearly 40 years.
+He still has family members who reside in Rock Hill.

-The Fairey mural is part of a bigger effort to establish a “Mural Mile” in downtown Rock Hill.
-“We are so excited that an international artist of Shepard Fairey’s caliber has chosen to share his work with our Rock Hill community,” says Cathy Murphy, the Development Manager for the City of Rock Hill.
+This project is a very important step in the further development of the “Mural Mile” in Rock Hill.
+The “Mural Mile” stresses the need to make art accessible, with murals on multiple buildings throughout the historic Old Town area.
+“We are so excited that an international artist of Shepard Fairey’s caliber has chosen to share his work with our Rock Hill community,” says Cathy Murphy, Downtown Development Manager for the City of Rock Hill.
 “This endeavor will truly bring attention and credence to our ‘Mural Mile’ project being completed over the next few years.”

-The mural project is a public/private partnership between Rock Hill Economic Development Corporation (using the Barre Mitchell Community Initiatives Fund), Catalyst Capital Partners/URS Capital Partners, and the Women’s Art Initiative.
+The mural project is a public/private partnership among Rock Hill Economic Development Corporation (using the Barre Mitchell Community Initiatives Fund), Catalyst Capital Partners/URS Capital Partners and the Women’s Art Initiative.